kieranknowles1/selfhosting/readme.md

 - The `.borg-key` file
 - The `.env.user` file
 - The backup repository (at `BACKUP_REPO` in `.env`)

+The following data is intentionally excluded from the backup:
+- Jellyfin media

 ### Certificate Renewal
 The certificates issued by Let's Encrypt are valid for 90 days.
 To renew them, simply run the included